openstax/biglearn-sparfa-server/README.md

 #### Database

-1. Run `make setup-all` to initialize the database user and the database and run all migrations.
+1. Run `make create-user setup-db` to create the database user and the database and run all migrations.

 2. If you need more database management commands, see `make help`.